 The capital of the plan is represented by the net assets available for benefits.
 The main objective of the defined benefit Plan is to ensure the security of the promised pension benefits under the Plan.
-The Plan fulfils its primary objective by adhering to specific investments policies outlined in its Statement of Investment Policies and Procedures (the "SIP&P"), which is reviewed annually by the Pension Committee.
-The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP&P. The SIP&P was last amended effective June 5, 2014.
+The Plan fulfils its primary objective by adhering to specific investments policies outlined in its Statement of Investment Policies and Procedures (the "SIP & P"), which is reviewed annually by the Pension Committee.
+The Plan manages net assets available for benefits by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (contributions) in accordance with the approved SIP & P. The SIP & P was last amended effective December 10, 2015 to reflect changes required by the Financial Services Commission of Ontario.

 Although there are no regulatory requirements relating to the level of net assets available for benefits, the funding to be maintained by the defined benefit Plan is determined through triennial actuarial valuations.
-No contributions remain past due as of June 30, 2015.
-The pension plan investments fell within the asset mix target ranges for the Plan as at June 30, 2015.
+No contributions remain past due as of June 30, 2016.
+The pension plan investments fell within the asset mix target ranges for the Plan as at June 30, 2016.